levoai/docs/docs/install-traffic-capture-sensors/sensor-fargate.md

 - For normal/average case use the above JSON
 - For strict resources, use the [Low resource JSON file](../../static/artifacts/pcap-sensor/low_resource.json)

+### 4. Filtering out traffic
+- If you need to ignore the traffic from other side-cars in the AWS task, you can use the `--filter` command to ignore the traffic on the non-essential container ports eg. `--filter "not port 8888"

 <a id="aws-permissions"></a>

 ### AWS Permissions needed